Loader gif

 The Supreme Court has decided that the constitution gives same-sex couples the right to marry in all 50 states.
 If you are in a same-sex relationship, this change may have tax consequences for you now and in the future.

 Before this ruling, some states already allowed same-sex marriage.
-Since 2013, the Internal Revenue Service enabled couples who were legally married in a state that recognized same-sex marriages to file joint federal tax returns and take advantage of other benefits for married couples.
+Since 2013, the Internal Revenue Service enabled couples who were legally in a state that recognized same-sex marriages to file joint federal tax returns and take advantage of other benefits for married couples.

 If a same-sex couple, legally married in one state, moved to a state that did not allow same-sex marriage, such couples could still file federal returns jointly.
 However, they had to file state income tax returns as nonmarried taxpayers.